DIY bathroom updates are so inspiring. One area I like to see how people decorate is the empty wall space above the toilet.

 Then, I finished the rest of the surface with this brush made for chalk paint.
 It took two coats to get full coverage.

 After the paint was dry, I sanded to lightly distress the edges.

 Then, peel off the paper and painters tape, and clean up any paint on the glass using a small paint scraper.

 To mount the cabinet over the toilet, we used the stud finder to mark the stud location.
 Then, we mounted it directly to the wall with two 2″ wood screws.

 I bought a small knob on sale at Hobby Lobby, and the cabinet is finished!

 Here it is mounted on our bathroom wall.
-I love how it came out!
+I love the cottage charm it adds to the bathroom.
 Now, I just need to fill it with cue tips, extra toilet paper, and washcloths!

 Week 4 Bathroom Updates

 It is week four of the One Room Challenge.
 Our wainscoting is up, and the sink is installed.
 The plumbing is functional!
 We are getting close, just all the little details left to finish!

 Does anyone else get 90 percent finished a big project, and then get distracted or fizzle out?
 I know I do!
 Luckily, this is one big project that will be completely finished, thanks to accountability in the form of the One Room Challenge!